Charles Fourier: Ideas

 Fourier declared that concern and cooperation are the keys to social success.
 He believed that a society that cooperated would see an immense improvement in its productivity.
-Workers would be recompensed for their labor according to their contribution.
+Workers would be recompensed for their labour according to their contribution.
 Fourier saw such cooperation occurring in communities he called "phalanxes", based upon structures called Phalanstères or "grand hotels".
 These buildings were four-level apartment complexes where the richest had the uppermost apartments and the poorest had ground-floor residences.
 Wealth was determined by one's job; jobs were assigned based on interest and desire.
 There were incentives: jobs people might not enjoy doing would receive higher pay.

+Fourier emphasised harmony and passion when it came to these communities.
+He wanted phalansteries to be places where people could not only do the work they liked, but discover and follow their passions.
+Fourier saw human nature as God-given and something that needed to be discovered.
+He believed people are born with certain dispositions and that society did not allow them to follow these dispositions.
+Instead it restrained and misdirected human nature.
+He believed a social arrangement was needed that allowed for the development of individual human nature.
+The development of individual nature would reveal passions.
+Despite Fourier's considerable work into his phalansteries, they remained only concepts, as he needed money to set them up, but never acquired it.

-Fourier considered trade, which he associated with Jews, the "source of all evil", and advocated that Jews be forced to perform farm work in the phalansteries.
-By the end of his life, Fourier advocated the return of Jews to Palestine with the assistance of the Rothschilds.
+Fourier considered trade, which he associated with Jews, the "source of all evil", and advocated that Jews be forced to do farm work in the phalansteries.
+By the end of his life, he advocated the immigration of Jews to Palestine with the assistance of the Rothschilds.
 John K. Roth and Richard L. Rubenstein see Fourier as motivated by economic and religious antisemitism rather than the racial antisemitism that emerged later in the century.

-Attack on civilization
+Attack on civilisation

 Fourier characterized poverty (not inequality) as the principal cause of disorder in society, and proposed to eradicate it by sufficiently high wages and a "decent minimum" for those unable to work.
-He used the word "civilization" in a pejorative sense; as such, "Fourier's contempt for the respectable thinkers and ideologies of his age was so intense that he always used the terms philosopher and civilization in a pejorative sense.
-In his lexicon civilization was a depraved order, a synonym for perfidy and constraint ...
-Fourier's attack on civilization had qualities not to be found in the writing of any other social critic of his time."
+He used the word "civilisation" in a pejorative sense; as such, "Fourier's contempt for the respectable thinkers and ideologies of his age was so intense that he always used the terms philosopher and civilisation in a pejorative sense.
+In his lexicon civilisation was a depraved order, a synonym for perfidy and constraint ...
+Fourier's attack on civilisation had qualities not to be found in the writing of any other social critic of his time."